-- Water levels are also something that need inspection and should be adjusted if needed.
-Ideally they should be at the center of the tile.
+- Water levels are also something that needs inspection and should be adjusted if needed.
+Ideally, they should be at the center of the tile.

 - The in-line chlorinator needs a weekly check-up and if it needs adjustment then you should do so.
 Check the chlorine readings and ensure they are in the unit to ensure adequate levels of chlorine.

 - Clean the filters.
 These should be cleaned after a storm or every couple of months.
 The best way to remember this is to base it around something you do a couple of times a year.
 If you’ve extra elements this can be a lot easier to do, if not you will need to use chemicals to clean the filters.
 Make sure to use eye and glove protection when doing so and make sure the filters are rinsed well.